MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsanswer{None. }

 \dssectionheader{Uses}

 \dsquestionex{Has the dataset been used for any tasks already?}{If so, please provide a description.}

-\dsanswer{Yes: this dataset was released to accompany the three tasks of the 2022 Multi-Agent Behavior (MABe) Challenge, posted \href{https://www.aicrowd.com/challenges/multi-agent-behavior-challenge-2022}{here}.
+\dsanswer{Yes: this dataset was released to accompany the 2022 Multi-Agent Behavior (MABe) Challenge, posted \href{https://www.aicrowd.com/challenges/multi-agent-behavior-challenge-2022}{here}.
 This competition was aimed at generating learned representations of animals' actions using unsupervised or self-supervised techniques. }

 \dsquestionex{Is there a repository that links to any or all papers or systems that use the dataset?}{If so, please provide a link or other access point.}

 \dsanswer{Papers that use or cite this dataset may be submitted by their authors for display on the MABe22 website at \href{https://sites.google.com/view/computational-behavior/our-datasets/mabe2022-dataset}{https://sites.google.com/view/computational-behavior/our-datasets/mabe2022-dataset} }